 While cloning gives you full control over what data you would like to clone and even manage partitions right from the interface.
 You can create new partitions, split/merge them and label them without using any other software.

 It can also be used as a recovery tool to recover volumes that got accidentally deleted or corrupted.
-There is a whole lot more you can do with it, like creating a single volume from multiple drives, convert a disk from basic to dynamic, create bootable media, optimize drive space, and much more.
+There is a whole lot more you can do with it, like creating a single volume from multiple drives, converting a disk from basic to dynamic, creating bootable media, optimizing drive space, and much more.

 And for $49.99 for a single license, I believe Acronis Disk Director offers way too much compared to other paid tools.
 But of course, if you won't need the other disk management features, it would be redundant.